 The state of Indiana requires all students in grades 6-12 to have the appropriate number of meningococcal conjugate vaccine doses.
 One dose of meningococcal conjugate vaccine is required for all students in 6th -11th grade.
 A second booster dose is required for students entering 12th grade.
-These vaccines are a legal requirement for school entry (Indiana Administrative Code 410 IAC 1-1-1) for the 2019-2020 school year.
+These vaccines are a legal requirement for school entry (Indiana Administrative Code 410 IAC 1-1-1).